knnthdmyo/shopping-trial/.github/pull_request_template.md

+## Overview

+A short description of changes made for this pull request

 ### Added

-A list of new added features
+List of new added features

 ### Changed

-A list of changes made to an already existing feature
+List of changes made to an already existing feature

 ### Removed

-A list of removed files
+List of removed files / features

+### Deprecated

+List soon-to-be removed features

 ### Demo (optional)